traefik/traefik/docs/content/providers/docker.md

 It must be a valid [Go template](https://pkg.go.dev/text/template/), and can use [sprig template functions](https://masterminds.github.io/sprig/).
 The container name can be accessed with the `ContainerName` identifier.
-The service name (for Compose containers, including the Compose service and project names) can be accessed with the `Name` identifier.
+The service name can be accessed with the `Name` identifier.
 The template has access to all the labels defined on this container with the `Labels` identifier.

 ```yaml tab="File (YAML)"